Ye Xian: Plot

 Long before the Qin and Han dynasty, in a village located somewhere in the southern area, their chief by the name of Wu had two wives by custom and a daughter by each of them.
 Ye Xian is Wu's daughter of one wife, and she is extremely beautiful, kind and gentle, and gifted in many skills such as pottery and poetry.
-In contrast, her half-sister Jun-Li is plain-looking, cruel and selfish, and both she and her mother, Wu's other wife Jin, envy the attention Wu lavishes upon Ye Xian.
+In contrast, her stepsister Jun-Li is plain-looking, cruel and selfish, and both she and her mother, Wu's other wife Jin, envy the attention Wu lavishes upon Ye Xian.
 Ye Xian's mother died while she was still a baby, so Wu did all he could to raise his motherless daughter.

 Unfortunately, Ye Xian's father dies from a local plague, and a new chieftain is appointed to take his place, as Wu had no sons.
 With her family reduced to poverty, Ye Xian is forced to become a lowly servant and work for her unloving and cruel stepmother, Jin, and spoiled and lazy younger half-sister Jun-Li.
 Despite living a life burdened with chores and housework and suffering endless abuse at her stepmother's hands, she finds solace when she ends up befriending a beautiful, 10 foot fish in the lake near her home, with golden eyes and scales.
 The fish was really a guardian spirit sent to her by her own mother, who never forgot her daughter even beyond the grave.

 One day, Jun-Li follows Ye Xian to the lake, and discovers her talking to the fish.
 Angry that Ye Xian has found happiness, she tells her mother everything that she had seen.
 The cruel Jin tricks Ye Xian into giving her the tattered dress she wears, and by this, catches and kills the fish and serves it for dinner for herself and Jun-Li.
 Ye Xian is devastated until an old man's spirit, possibly one of her ancestors or her maternal grandfather, in a white robe with white hair, appears and tells her to bury the fishbones in four pots and hide each pot at the corners under her bed.
 The spirit also tells her that whatever she needs will be granted if she talks to the bones.

 Once a year, the New Year Festival is to be celebrated; this is also the time for young maidens to meet potential husbands.
 Not wishing to spoil her own daughter's chances, the stepmother forces her stepdaughter to remain home and clean their cave-house.
 After her stepfamily has left for the festival, Ye Xian is visited by the fish's spirit again.
 She makes a silent wish to the bones, and Ye Xian finds herself clothed magnificently in a gown of sea-green silk, a cloak of kingfisher feathers, and a pair of tiny golden slippers.